 Yesterday was gorgeously sunny so I picked up my poor over-worked camera and put it to use in the RDW.

 Since I began the blog I have been frequently staggered how much difference a few days can make in the park.
-There wasn't much bird life around yesterday, but the plant life was absolutely rampant and hugely rewarding to see - the greenery is so bright, the flowers are everywhere and the fruit is just beginning to emerge, with cherries and blackberries the most prevalent.
+There wasn't much bird life around yesterday, but the plant life was absolutely rampant and hugely rewarding to see - the greenery is so bright, the flowers are

 The Yellow Flag irises have been replaced by a profusion of purple on Globe Pond and elswhere, and the vetches are proliferating in vast amounts all coloured with various different shades of mauve.
 Everything looks as though it has very much enjoyed the recent mixture of rain and sunshine.
 The Buddleia globosa has gone over, each of the bright orange marbles now a dry rusty brown colour, but its leaves are still a deep happy green.